christianalfoni/flux-react-router/README.md

 ### Scope
 - Is a function that takes a hash of routes pointing to callbacks
 - Alternatively a route can point to another route for redirect
+- Go to a route directly with: Routes.goTo(path)
+- Return route goTo function with: Routes.deferTo(path), see example

 ### Example
 ```javascript